Flagsmith/flagsmith-docs/docs/advanced-use/ab-testing.md

 ---

 A/B testing enables you to experiment with design and functionality variants of your application.
-The data generated will allow you to make modifications to your app, safe in the knowledge that it will have a net positive effect.
+The data generated will allow you to make modifications to your app, save the knowledge that it will have a net positive effect.

 You can use Flagsmith to perform A/B Tests.
 Using a combination of [Multivariate Flags](/basic-features/managing-features.md#multi-variate-flags) and a 3rd party analytics tool like